M110A1 rifle: Design

 The M110A1 CSASS and SDMR are variants of the HK417; the HK417 is a gas piston variant of the AR-10 platform, with the short-stroke gas piston derived from the H&K G36.
-Compared to the G28, the M110A1 uses an aluminum upper receiver instead of steel to meet weight requirements, weighing 8.4 lb unloaded and reaching some 15 lb loaded and with accessories.
+Compared to the G28, the M110A1 uses an aluminum upper receiver instead of steel to meet weight requirements, weighing 8.4 lb unloaded and reaching some 15 lb when loaded with accessories.

 It is capable of using the 7.62mm M80A1 as well as the newer M1158 advanced armor piercing rounds which can penetrate modern body armor the 5.56mm M855A1 cannot.
 The M110A1 features a Geissele M-LOK rail handguard, Geissele adjustable two-stage trigger, Geissele optic mount, OSS SRM6 suppressor, and 6-9 Harris bipod and mount.

 The M110A1 SDMR is differentiated from the CSASS by the selected optic and the buttstock type.
 The SDMR variant is fitted with a SIG Sauer TANGO6 1–6x24 low-power variable optic, while the CSASS variant is fitted with a Schmidt & Bender 3–20×50 PM II Ultra Short telescopic sight.